DNS Configuration on Cisco Routers

 Enable DNS Server

-To enable DNS Server, we will use “ip dns server” command.
+To enable DNS Server on the router, we will use “ip dns server” command.
 With this command, our router is becoming a DNS Server.

 RouterA # configure terminal